Old City of Jerusalem: Population

-In 1967, the Old City contained 17,000 Muslims, 6,000 Christians (including Armenians) and no Jews.

 The population of the Old City resides mostly in the Muslim quarter.
 In 2007, the total population was 36,965; there were 27,500 Muslims (growing to over 30,000 by 2013); 5,681 non-Armenian Christians, 790 Armenians (who decreased in number to about 500 by 2013); and 3,089 Jews (with almost 3,000 plus some 1,500 yeshiva students by 2013).
 By 2020, Old City's population dropped to 31,120.

 Political status

 During the 1948 Arab–Israeli War, the Old City was captured by Jordan and all its Jewish residents were evicted.
 During the Six-Day War in 1967, which saw hand-to-hand fighting on the Temple Mount, Israeli forces captured the Old City along with the rest of East Jerusalem, subsequently annexing them as Israeli territory and reuniting them with the western part of the city.
 Today, the Israeli government controls the entire area, which it considers part of its national capital.
 However, the Jerusalem Law of 1980, which effectively annexed East Jerusalem to Israel, was declared null and void by United Nations Security Council Resolution 478.
 East Jerusalem is now regarded by the international community as part of occupied Palestinian territory.